Good protein, or one more to skip?

 One variant of Bulk Pure Whey Protein is a good choice, the other is not.

-The one that costs $56.99 for 2.5kg is a choice that leaves something to be desired due to its price.
+The one that cost 56.99? per 2.5kg is a choice that leaves something to be desired due to the price.

-The one that stays at $31.33 for the same quantity is another story.
+What is left at 31.33? for the same amount is another story.

 Where to buy?